egagli/snotel_ccss_stations/README.md

 Functions to automatically fetch and update SNOTEL data use [ulmo](https://github.com/ulmo-dev/ulmo).
 In this repository, I've adapted code from David Shean and Scott Henderson that utilizes ulmo to fetch SNOTEL data.
-Check out some of those codes out here:
+Check out some of those codes here:
 - https://snowex-2021.hackweek.io/tutorials/geospatial/SNOTEL_query.html
 - https://github.com/scottyhq/snotel